 America and Apple Pie go hand in hand.
 Today we are going to do the best we can at making the best dang American Apple Pie.
 In addition, we are going to work on a butter pie crust and to top our recipe off, we are going to share a simple caramel sauce that is absolutely divine.
 This pie is our perfect apple pie in the apple pie series.
-We are also in the middle of a fantastic Back To School FOR ADULTS giveaway, so make sure to sign up for that!
 Overall, we are going to be giving you some great flavors and the best dang American Apple Pie there is!
-Go straight to the recipe.

 American Apple Pie Summary